cghiaus/dm4bem_book/tutorials/00_Summary.md

 Thermal circuits can be built in Python or specified in a `.csv` file.

-### State representation
+### State-space representation
-The [state representation](https://en.m.wikipedia.org/wiki/State-space_representation) is obtained by eliminating the algebraic equations from the system of differential-algebraic equations, i.e., by considering only the nodes with capacitances in the thermal circuit ([Ghiaus, C. 2013](https://doi.org/10.1016/j.energy.2012.10.024)).
+The [state-space representation](https://en.m.wikipedia.org/wiki/State-space_representation) is obtained by eliminating the algebraic equations from the system of differential-algebraic equations, i.e., by considering only the nodes with capacitances in the thermal circuit ([Ghiaus, C. 2013](https://doi.org/10.1016/j.energy.2012.10.024)).
 It contains:
 - $A_s$: state matrix;
 - $B_s$: control matrix;
 - $C_s$: observation matrix;
 - $D_s$: direct action matrix;
-- $u_s$: correspondence table between branches & nodes with sources and their names, i.e., the list of non-zero elements of vectors b & f, as well as their respective positions in these vectors.
+- $u_s$: correspondence table between branches & nodes with sources and their names, i.e., the list of non-zero elements of vectors $b$ and $f$, as well as their respective positions in these vectors.

 ### Information on walls and building
 For buildings, walls represent a frequent thermal model.
 The description of the walls is provided in a directory that contains two types of files: